Habitat for Humanity of Dane County dedicated the first three homes of its newest 12-house neighborhood, Tennyson Ridge, on Madison’s northside.

 Habitat originally purchased 14 lots in Tennyson Ridge, but sold two lots at cost to the Groundswell Conservancy to expand Lake View Elementary School’s outdoor classroom.
 This will allow students to explore the outdoors in the area adjacent to the school and learn about nature in ways they otherwise couldn’t.

-Learn more about Habitat’s building plans in the Wisconsin State Journal article, Habitat for Humanity plans for growth — and growing land prices.
+Habitat for Humanity plans for growth — and growing land prices.